India's Economy, Its Challenges, Opportunities and Impact

 Bollywood is More Popular than Hollywood

 India is the world's fourth-largest economy.
 It produced $9.4 trillion in goods and services in 2017.
-But it has a long way to go to beat the top three: China ($23.1 trillion), the European Union ($19.9 trillion) and the United States ($17.4 trillion).
+But it has a long way to go to beat the top three: China, with a production worth $23.1 trillion; the European Union, with $19.9 trillion; and the United States, with $17.4 trillion.

 India has had rapid growth despite the Great Recession.
-It grew 6.7 percent in 2017, 7.1 percent in 2016, and 8.0 percent in 2015.
-From 2008 through 2014, it grew between 5 percent to 11 percent.
+It grew 6.7 percent in 2017, 7.1 percent in 2016, and 8 percent in 2015.
+From 2008 through 2014, it grew between 5 percent and 11 percent.
 That phenomenal growth rate has reduced poverty by 10 percent in the last decade.

 Modi must streamline the government bureaucracy that has so far raised the cost of foreign direct investment.
 For example, he has talked about ending “tax terrorism.”
 He promised to rationalize India’s complicated tax regimes and support the introduction of a Goods and Services Tax.
 This would bring greater predictability to India’s business climate.

 In 2014, Modi promised to boost trade with the United States.
 Modi said he would level the playing field for U.S. companies by reducing policies that favor Indian manufacturing and intellectual property.
 This could help U.S. pharmaceutical companies, Hollywood, and consumer electronics.

 India has a mixed economy.
 Half of India's workers rely on agriculture, the signature of a traditional economy.
 One-third of its workers are employed by the services industry, which contributes two-thirds of India's output.
 The productivity of this segment is made possible by India's shift toward a market economy.
 Since the 1990s, India has deregulated several industries.
 It's privatized many state-owned enterprises, and opened doors to foreign direct investment.